Premchand: Early life

-Premchand was born Dhanpat Rai on 31 July 1880 in Lamhi, a village located near Banaras, and was named Dhanpat Rai ("master of wealth").
-His ancestors came from a large Kayastha family, which owned eight to nine bighas of land.
-His grandfather, Guru Sahai Rai was a patwari (village land record-keeper), and his father Ajaib Lal was a post office clerk.
+Premchand was born on 31 July 1880 in Lamhi, a village located near Banaras, and was named Dhanpat Rai ("master of wealth").
+His ancestors came from a large Chitraguptavanshi Kayastha family, which owned eight to nine bighas of land.
+His grandfather, Guru Sahai Rai, was a patwari (village land record-keeper), and his father, Ajaib Lal, was a post office clerk.
 His mother was Anandi Devi of Karauni village, who probably was also his inspiration for the character Anandi in his "Bade Ghar Ki Beti".
-Dhanpat Rai was the fourth child of Ajaib Lal and Anandi; the first two were girls who died as infants, and the third one was a girl named Suggi.
+Dhanpat Rai was the fourth child of Ajaib Lal and Anandi; the first two were girls who died as infants, and the third one was a girl named sama.
 His uncle, Mahabir, a rich landowner, nicknamed him "Nawab", meaning baron.
 "Nawab Rai" was the first pen name chosen by Dhanpat Rai.

-When he was 7 years old, Dhanpat Rai began his education at a madrasa in Lalpur, Varanasi, located near Lamhi.
+When he was seven years old, Dhanpat Rai began his education at a madrasa in Lalpur, Varanasi, located near Lamhi.
 He learned Urdu and Persian from a maulvi in the madrasa.
 When he was 8, his mother died after a long illness.
 His grandmother, who was responsible for raising him, died soon after.
-Premchand felt isolated, as his elder sister Suggi had already been married, and his father was always busy with work.
-His father, who was now posted at Gorakhpur, remarried but Premchand received little affection from his stepmother.
+Munshi Premchand felt isolated, as his elder sister Suggi had already been married, and his father was always busy with work.
+His father, who was now posted at Gorakhpur, remarried, but Premchand received little affection from his stepmother.
 The stepmother later became a recurring theme in Premchand's works.

-As a child, Dhanpat Rai sought solace in fiction, and developed a fascination for books.
+As a child, Dhanpat Rai sought solace in fiction and developed a fascination for books.
 He heard the stories of the Persian-language fantasy epic Tilism-e-Hoshruba at a tobacconist's shop.
 He took the job of selling books for a book wholesaler, thus getting the opportunity to read a lot of books.
-He learnt English at a missionary school, and studied several works of fiction including George W. M. Reynolds's eight-volume The Mysteries of the Court of London.
+He learnt English at a missionary school and studied several works of fiction, including George W. M. Reynolds's eight-volume The Mysteries of the Court of London.
 He composed his first literary work at Gorakhpur, which was never published and is now lost.
-It was a farce on a bachelor, who falls in love with a low-caste woman.
-The character was based on Premchand's uncle, who used to scold him for being obsessed with reading fiction; the farce was probably written as a revenge for this.
+It was a farce on a bachelor who falls in love with a low caste woman.
+The character was based on Premchand's uncle, who used to scold him for being obsessed with reading fiction; the farce was probably written as revenge for this.